apache/arrow/docs/source/format/DissociatedIPC.rst

 * Message sending
   * Delimited messages (like gRPC) as opposed to non-delimited streams (like plain TCP without further framing).
-  - Alternatively, a framing mechanism like the `encapsulated message format <ipc-message-format>` for the IPC protocol can be used while leaving out the body bytes.
+  * Alternatively, a framing mechanism like the :ref:`encapsulated message format <ipc-message-format>` for the IPC protocol can be used while leaving out the body bytes.
 * Tagged message sending
   - Sending a message that has an attached little-endian, unsigned 64-bit integral tag